MURI Project Awards

 • At least two mentors representing different disciplines must be identified on the MURI proposal application.

-• MURI research teams may comprise a minimum of three undergraduate students and a maximum of six undergraduate students.
-All students will be paid $11–13 per hour.
-The primary mentor will receive $2,000 in supply funds from the Center for Research and Learning to support the project.
+• MURI research teams may comprise at least three undergraduate students and a maximum of six.
+All students will be paid $14 per hour.
+A separate application process is required if the mentor would like to be considered for supply funds.

 • Mentors are responsible for ensuring that the project secures required approvals from the university related to research compliance, human subjects, and IRB (institutional review board).